 RLC's Hotels division owns and operates hotels within Metro Manila and other urban areas throughout the Philippines.
-Currently, it has a portfolio of thirteen (13) hotel properties under the three brand segments, namely Crowne Plaza Manila Galleria and Holiday Inn Manila Galleria both managed by the InterContinental Hotels Group, Summit Circle Cebu (formerly Cebu Midtown Hotel) and Tagaytay Summit Ridge Hotel both under the Summit brand, and a network of nine Go Hotels, with the flagship in Mandaluyong, eight(8) Go Hotels branches in

-Palawan, Dumaguete, Tacloban, Bacolod, Otis-Manila, Iloilo, Ortigas Center and its newest branch in Butuan City.
+Currently, it has a portfolio of 14 hotel properties under the three brand segments, namely Crowne Plaza Manila Galleria and Holiday Inn Manila Galleria both managed by the InterContinental Hotels Group, Summit Circle Cebu (formerly Cebu Midtown Hotel), Summit Ridge Tagaytay and Summit Hotel Magnolia under the Summit brand, and a network of 9 Go Hotels, with the flagship in Mandaluyong, 8 Go Hotels branches in Palawan, Dumaguete, Tacloban, Bacolod, Otis-Manila, Iloilo, Ortigas Center and its newest branch in Butuan City.